The road to Tavira – Anchor What?

 I finished my day in Tavira with dinner in an outdoor café along the river expecting that I’d chosen ambience over quality – and indeed I had.
 The chicken Piri-Piri was too bland for my palate but the salad was fine and they made up in quantity what they lacked in quality.
 I had a nice conversation with a young couple from Stuttgart prompted by my playfulness with their very active 18 month old daughter.

-It’s probably unfair to judge a town based on one afternoon and evening but Tavira is farther from the ocean than I expected.
+It’s probably unfair to judge a town based on one afternoon and evening but the center of Tavira is farther from the ocean than I expected.
 In fact, you need to take a ferry to reach its famous beaches.

 I was also a bit surprised at how the town seem to roll up by about 21:00.
 I’d expected about the same level of off-season nightlife as I’d seen in Lagos – a similarly sized town.
 But such was not the case.
 Or perhaps, staying where I stayed, I simply missed it.